Fan1ing/MesoNet/README.md

 |two-component | 0.041 |0.071 |three-component | 0.052 |0.114 |
 |**merged** | **0.020** |**0.035** |**merged** | **0.032** |**0.062** |

+**Note**: The table shows the extrapolation performance of unseen concentration ratios when modeling separately with binary and ternary datasets and when modeling with merged datasets.

 The model not only improves prediction accuracy but also accelerates the training process when combining different components, as compared to training them individually.
 This capability enhances both efficiency and accuracy, making it well-suited for real-world applications where complex mixtures are common.
 By leveraging a unified modeling framework, the model successfully predicts molecular interactions across different mixture compositions with high precision.